Reindeer in South Georgia: Eradication

+Discussions about eradicating the herd were had as early as the 1970s.
+In 1974, D. C. Lindsay published an opinion whereby he suggested setting up a cannery on the island and destroying the herd for meat.
+He cited damage to the native lichens and tussock grasses as a reason to cull.

 Because of the environmental damage caused by the reindeer, and the danger that glacial retreat would allow them to extend their range to other areas of the island, their permanent eradication was proposed, with the announcement of intention made on 19 February 2011.

 In January and February 2013, the Busen herd, in the Stromness Bay Area between Fortuna Bay and Jason Point, 2,090 reindeer were eradicated by a combination of herding, followed by slaughter and meat recovery, and shooting where herding was impractical.
 In this way, 7,500 kg of meat products was recovered.
 In addition, 1,555 reindeer of the Barff herd were shot.

 In January 2014 a further 3,140 animals were shot in the Barff peninsula area between Barff Point and Royal Bay.
 No meat could be recovered to a saleable standard, though some was butchered for local consumption.

 Over the following few years small groups of up to 15 animals were found and shot by government marksmen, with the last two being found on Jason point in late 2017, during the rodent eradication project's final, monitoring, phase.